F-1 Visa (student visa)

 Any time!
 At TALK Schools, every Monday is a start date.
 Your application and I-20 can be processed within 3-4 business days.

 - Completed application form for the TALK Schools at which you intend to study.

 - Copy of student’s passport biographic page.
 If you are traveling with dependents (spouse or children), include their passport copies.

 - Copy of student’s current US visa and port of entry stamp (if any).

-- Schools, a minimum of $300 USD per study week must be shown in a bank letter or statement dated within the last three months reflecting a minimum of $300 USD per week in average balance.
-If there are any dependents, $100 USD per person / per week must be added.
+- Schools, a minimum of $300 USD per study week must be shown in a bank letter or statement dated within the last 3 months.
+If there are dependents, $100 USD per person / per week must be added.
 The letter or statement must clearly state the currency used and the name of the account owner.
 If financial support documents belong to someone other than the student, a sponsor letter is required.

 |F-1||Full-time study required||No|

-|B-1/B-2 & already in the U.S||No||Yes (less than 18 hours)|
+|B-1/B-2 & Already in the U.S||No||Yes|

 |L-1||With permission of employer||With permission of employer|